Are CDs a good way to save? Your top questions, answered

 You can find a variety of certificates of deposit with different term lengths and features to fit your specific goals.
 Several popular types of CDs, all of which are offered by Ally, include:

-No-penalty CDs: Also called “liquid CDs,” these allow you to withdraw money before the maturity date without penalty.
-Ally Bank’s No Penalty CD gives you six days after funding your account to withdraw money penalty-free.
+No-penalty CDs : Also called “liquid CDs,” these allow you to withdraw money before the maturity date without penalty.
+Ally Bank's No Penalty CD allows you to withdraw your full balance and interest any time after the first six days following the date you funded the account penalty-free.

-High yield CDs: Usually have higher than average fixed interest rates.
-In exchange, high yield CDs may have longer terms and a require a larger deposit.
+High yield CDs : Usually have higher than average fixed interest rates.
+In exchange, high yield CDs may have longer terms and could require a larger deposit.
 With an Ally Bank High Yield CD, you can open and fund with any amount.

-“Bump up” CDs: Allow you to take advantage of rising interest rates without worrying about the potential downward adjustments of a variable rate.
-Ally Bank’s Raise Your Rate CDs give you the option of a one-time rate increase if our 2-Year CD rate goes up and the option to increase your rate twice if our 4-Year CD rate goes up.
+“Bump up” CDs : Allow you to take advantage of rising interest rates without worrying about the potential downward adjustments of a variable rate.
+Ally Bank’s Raise Your Rate CDs give you the option of a one-time rate increase if our 2-Year CD rate goes up and the option to increase your rate twice if our if our rate for your term and balance tier goes up.

-IRA CDs: Let you take advantage of the tax benefits of an Individual Retirement Account (IRA) with the security of a deposit account.
+IRA CDs : Let you take advantage of the tax benefits of an Individual Retirement Account (IRA) with the security of a deposit account.
 Ally Bank offers both High-Yield and Raise Your Rate CDs for an IRA.
+For IRAs, an additional IRS tax may also apply; please consult your tax professional.

 You may also come across other types of CDs that are not offered at Ally Bank.
 Some of these include: